Jingqiao-Hu/matlab_cgal_CVT/readme.md

 generate CVT based on input seeds

-return each nodes and their connections (edges) for each seed
+return each nodes and their connections (edges) for the required seed

-1. global version: return nodes and connections of all seeds, saved in cell
+openmp has been used to speed up the for iteration

+### input

+1. seeds

-2. local version: return the results of required seed indives, saved in cell
+2. the selected indices of seeds

-3. single version: return the results of required seed index, saved in matrix

-   note that the idx is started with 1 as the style in MATLAB
+3. the x-length bounding box
+4. the y-length bounding box

+### output

+matrix of voronoi edges of the selected seeds

 ## library